Seasoned Indiana Federal Criminal Defense Attorneys

 Federal offenses are among the most serious criminal charges you can face in this country.
 You will need an attorney who is licensed to practice in federal court and is familiar with how the system works.
 Better yet, you want a criminal defense lawyer who has jury trial experience and can match the prosecutor in competence, drive and commitment.

 At The Region Lawyers, you can bring your case to our proven federal offense lawyer.
-He has extensive experience handling jury trials and has defended clients against such serious charges as those involving the Racketeer Influenced and Corrupt Organizations (RICO) Act, drugs and murder in court at the federal level.
-From our office in Merrillville, we serve clients throughout the region, Indiana and northern Illinois.
+Attorney Russell W. Brown Jr. has extensive experience handling jury trials and has defended clients against such serious charges as those involving the Racketeer Influenced and Corrupt Organizations (RICO) Act, drugs and murder in court at the federal level.
+From our office in Merrillville, our criminal defense attorneys serve clients throughout the region, Indiana and northern Illinois.

 What Are The Penalties You Could Face?